 Affiliated with Temple's Asian Studies program, I teach graduate and undergraduate courses in Political Science in my areas of research expertise.
 This include classes on Chinese economics and politics, political economy of development, globalization and the state, comparative politics of developing countries, and Evidence and Knowledge, a Political Science undergraduate major requirement, which surveys social science research methods.

 During summer 2017, I conducted research while based at the National Taiwan University as a visiting professor.
 In 2014 and 2015, I conducted in-depth fieldwork in Asia and Russia.
 I also lectured as a Visiting Professor at the Tecnológico de Monterrey in Mexico in 2014.
-During my academic sabbatical (2012-2013), I conducted research in China, India, and Taiwan with a Residential Research Faculty Fellowship awarded by the Institute of East Asian Studies, U.C.
+During 2012-2014, I conducted research in China, India, and Taiwan with a Residential Research Faculty Fellowship awarded by the Institute of East Asian Studies, U.C.
 Berkeley; and served as Visiting Scholar at the Center for the Study of Law and Society of the U.C.
 Berkeley School of Law and Scholar-in-Residence in the Religion, Politics, and Globalization Program of the Institute of International Studies, U.C.
 Berkeley.

 Prior to arriving at Temple, I served as a post-doctoral fellow at the University of Southern California’s Center for International Studies.
 I was also affiliated with the U.S.-China Institute.
 I received my Ph.D. in Political Science from U.C.
 Berkeley, and I grew up in Albuquerque, New Mexico and the San Francisco Bay Area.